-Equipment designed for high voltage capacity, such as transformers, can create hazards to human health, which is why it’s important to prioritize safety measures with its operation or maintenance.
+Equipment designed for high voltage capacity, such as transformers, can create hazards to human health, which is why it’s crucial to prioritize safety measures with its operation or maintenance.

 10 Tips for Transformer Safety